-Mi Yimalel is such a popular Chanukah song that it's hard to write this, but there are few songs besides this one that hack away at the root of religion so effectively.
+1) Mi Yimalel is such a popular Chanukah song that it's hard to imagine droppping it, but there are few other songs that hack away at the roots of religion so effectively.
 Look at the lyrics and see how the message of Mi Yimalel is essentially the opposite of Judaism.
 Here are the lyrics:

 Here's the line being quoted and betrayed: Mi yimalel g'vurot Adonai, yashmi'a kol t'hilato – "Who would tell the mighty deeds of YHVH, who could cause all God's praise to be heard?"(Psalms 106:2)

-The exhortation "Shma" is also indicative of the religious antipathy here: the unity that this Shma prepares us to declare is the unity of Am Yisrael, the people, which will "unite, arise and redeem itself" – rather than the unity of God.
+The exhortation "Shma" is also indicative of religious antipathy here: the unity that this Shma prepares us to declare is the unity of Am Yisrael, the people, which will "unite, arise and redeem itself" – rather than the unity of God.
 Mi Yimalel embodies the dangerous hubris that characterized the anti-religious branch of Zionism.

 You're right of course.
-But you know, the song was written in the middle of the 20th Century, by Menashe Rabina, a Communist, a Zionist and a music critic, who was fiercely anti-Nazi.
+But you know, the song (Mi Yimalel) was written in the middle of the 20th Century, by Menashe Rabina, a Communist, a Zionist and a music critic, who was fiercely anti-Nazi.
 Like others of his generation, he was fed up with what looked like Jewish Passivity in the face of Anti-semitism, and that's what fed the lyric of this song.
 Frustration is a legitimate emotion.

 So, God's plan is for us to sit in Ghettos and be slaughtered?
 I don't think so.
 There are also numerous examples of God telling the Jewish people to fight for themselves.
 In order to 'find salvation' some of us would prefer to survive by defending ourselves, not dying passively at the hands of our enemies.

 Posted by: Michael Freed at November 24, 2008 2:23 PM

 The idea that Israel can be the source of Israel's redemption is not anti-Judaic.
 Ta'anim 64a says "If Israel would repent one day, immediately the Son of David would come.
 If Israel observed one Sabbath properly, immediately the Son of David would come."
 What is Messiah if not redemption?

 Posted by: Vincent at December 16, 2008 12:53 AM